MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Can I call a contact from the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?

 [!INCLUDE [prod_short.md](includes/prod_short.md)] has limited integration to Teams calling capabilities.
 It isn't possible to instantly start a VOIP call from the contact card or contact details window.
-However, when viewing the contact details window in the Teams desktop app, you can activate the phone number field to dial that number if Teams is set up as your default dialing app on your device.
-To dial landlines or mobile phone numbers via PSTN, the traditional phone system, Teams requires that you have the Microsoft 365 Business Voice app.
+However, when you view the contact details in the Teams desktop app, you can select the phone number field to dial that number if Teams is set up as your default dialing app on your device.
+To dial landlines or mobile phone numbers using PSTN, the traditional phone system, Teams requires that you have the Microsoft 365 Business Voice app.
 To learn more, see [What is Microsoft 365 Business Voice?](/MicrosoftTeams/business-voice/whats-business-voice).

 ### How do I view recent documents for a customer or vendor?

-[!INCLUDE [prod_short.md](includes/prod_short.md)] typically relates a contact with a customer or vendor record which in turn is related to business transaction records, such as sales quotes or purchase invoices.
+[!INCLUDE [prod_short.md](includes/prod_short.md)] typically relates a contact with a customer or vendor record that in turn is related to business transaction records, such as sales quotes or purchase invoices.
 To view related documents for a contact, go to the details window for the contact, choose the **Business Relation** field value or use the actions to navigate to the associated customer or vendor.
 On the customer or vendor page, expand the FactBox pane to reveal statistics for various documents that you can drill down into.
 Your experience may differ based on your customizations and personalization.

 ### How do I search for contacts using special characters?